Gastroesophageal Reflux (GER)

 Make sure your baby's diaper is not too tight since this can exacerbate reflux.

 Treatment may include:

-Medications.
-If needed, your baby's doctor may prescribe medications to help with reflux.
-There are medications that help decrease the amount of acid the stomach makes, which, in turn, will cut down on the heartburn associated with reflux.
+Medicines.
+If needed, your baby's doctor may prescribe medicines to help with reflux.
+There are medicines that help decrease the amount of acid the stomach makes, which, in turn, will cut down on the heartburn associated with reflux.

 Adding rice cereal to baby formula